davidkim10/react-weather-app/README.md

 # React Weather App

-<p style="margin-bottom: 40px">Simple weather application made with React, Typescript, and the Yahoo Weather API.</p>
+<p style="margin-bottom: 40px">Simple weather application made with React, Typescript, and the Yahoo Weather API.
+This application also utilizes the browser geolocation API (modern browsers) to allow users to effortlessly find their local weather.</p>

 ## Application Preview